-- All extensions to the SFRs of the "BSI-CC-PP-0084-2014" Protection Profile (PP) are exclusively drawn from CCMB-2017-04-002. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2017-04-001.
-They are easily identified in the following text as they appear as indicated here. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.
+- All extensions to the SFRs of the "BSI-CC-PP-0084-2014" Protection Profiles (PPs) are exclusively drawn from CCMB-2017-04-002 R5. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2017-04-001 R5.
+They are easily identified in the following text as they appear as indicated here.
+Note that in order to improve readability, iterations are sometimes expressed within tables. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.